 One example of this is a project we have been working on for Edinburgh City Council - Public Life Street Assessments.

 To do this we use a variety of methods.
 User interviews give us a good understanding from a user perspective of how it is to experience these places, and any current issues as well as opportunities for improvement.
 We also use a whole host of other methods including pedestrian counts, tracing studies, behavioural mapping, demographic mapping of the ages of people present in the street, and direct observation through an immersive series of full days in each town centre.
-This data is measured at numerous points throughout each town centre and on both weekdays and weekends.

 We then go through a rigorous analysis progress to find patterns in the data, and help highlight particular issues or where there might be opportunities to improve the design of the street environment.
 This allows us to start to define how each town centres functions as both a place, but also in terms of movement for pedestrians.
 They focus on direct observation as well as user experience, and combine this with our design expertise.
 The resulting suggestions for improvement and design recommendations come from this research baseline of information, but are also guided by other policies and guidance such as the Edinburgh Street Design Guidance.